gXLg/libr-getter/README.md

 3. Add enchantments to the goals list through `/librget add <desired enchantment> <desired level>`
 4. The goals may be removed through `/librget remove <enchantment> <level>` or fully cleared using `/librget remove`
+5. To list all added enchantments use `/librget list`.
+The output will contain `(remove)`-button after each enchantment, which can be clicked.
-5. Now make sure, that there is a block underneath the lectern and that you are able to pick up the lectern item once it breaks
+6. Now make sure, that there is a block underneath the lectern and that you are able to pick up the lectern item once it breaks
 6. Type `/librget start`
 7. If you wish to stop the process, type `/librget stop`

 If anything is not set, the mod should complain.
 The mod also checks whether the villager can upgrade his offers and whether the enchantment may be obtained.